We Visit Tennant Creek Telegraph Station

 Outside Barrow Creek Hotel

 I highly recommend you call in to Barrow Creek Hotel.
 Probably not if your last name is Falconio but then that’s a whole different story for some other time.
 Actually there are a few books and a mini series on what went down with Peter Falconio not too far from the Barrow Creek Hotel.
 Let’s just say that Peter Falconio has likely been at Barrow Creek Hotel Free Camping or somewhere nearby for quite a length of time.
+We had a bit of a poke around but he was nowhere to be seen.

 Free Camping At Matts Quarry Near Barrow Creek